calico32/goose/README.md

 ## Composites

 Composites are "JS-like objects" that can be used to map keys to values.
 They are written using curly braces `{}`.
+Fields are unordered and do not maintain an insertion order.

 Keys can be strings or numbers, and values can be any data type.
 Keys must be unique.
 Arbitrary expressions can be used as keys with square brackets `[]`.
 Fields are separated by commas `,`.
 A trailing comma is allowed.

 ```js
 let key1 = "some key value"